cbdevnet/midimonster/backends/lua.md

 ### The `lua` backend

-The `lua` backend provides a flexible programming environment, allowing users to route and manipulate events using the Lua programming language.
+The `lua` backend provides a flexible programming environment, allowing users to route, generate and  manipulate events using the Lua scripting language.

 Every instance has its own interpreter state which can be loaded with custom handler scripts.